 If you’re a crime junkie and hate the idea of anyone literally getting away with murder, you might dream of cracking cases as a homicide detective.

 The pay for a criminal investigator varies dramatically, depending on the location.
-The median salary can range from $42,000 a year in the lowest-paying places all the way up to more than $130,000 at the top.
+Salaries can range from $43,800 a year in the lowest-paying places all the way up to close to $140,000 at the top.

-Making great-tasting wine can be complicated and requires a lot of knowledge in food science and chemistry.
-Some winemakers work for a large winery, while others decide to buy a vineyard and venture out on their own.
+Making great-tasting wine can be complicated and requires a great deal of knowledge in food science and chemistry.
+Some winemakers work for large wineries, while others decide to buy a vineyard and venture out on their own.

 23. Concert promoter